1Regina/GrammaticalFramework_Book/README.md

 1. p213 Fig 68. variable (is for lhs of equation) and agreement.
 2. 9.6 Determinants p217. lost with the case and agreement part below fig 76. pls walk me over the lin and lincat esp `lin DetCN det cn = {s = \\c => det.s ! cn.g ! c ++ cn.s ! det.n ! c ;..... `
 3. ?
-Compare 9.7 modication has `lincat ap.s and cn.s` per the argument, similar to 9.4 Predication and 9.5 Complication vs 9.5 P216 EXTRA ++
+Compare 9.7 modication has `lincat ap.s and cn.s` per the argument, similar to 9.4 Predication and 9.5 Complementation vs 9.5 P216 EXTRA ++.
+(See comments with  -- .
+Reorganised the features in obvious format.)
       ```
       9.4 p214
       lin